Gradient Neighborhoods: profiling the pancreatic islet microenvironment¶

 adata=adata,

-nbhd=nbhd_alpha, # the islet alpha shapes
+nbhd=nbhd_alpha, # every cell-cluster alpha shape

 landscape_state="nbhd", # show the neighborhoods on load